 Types of parents

-Gottman is one the few psychologists who has spent decades studying patterns in children’s development in homes with different parenting styles.
-In his research, he began by naming four “types” of parents and how they interact with their kids when the children break rules or act out.
-The first three were ones that had negative impact on the children:
+Gottman is one of the few psychologists who has spent decades studying patterns in children’s development in homes with different parenting styles.
+In his research, he began by naming four “types” of parents and how they interacted with their kids when the children broke rules or acted out.
+The first three styles had a negative impact on the children:

 1) Dismissing parent

 This parent believes that negative emotions are wrong, that as humans we can “choose” to be positive all the time.
-The parent believes negative emotions mean the child is out of control and disengages with him or her as a way to “discourage” the expression of the feeling.
-The dismissing parent simply waits, believing that the child will eventually get over the emotion and there’s nothing else he or she can do.
+The parent believes negative emotions mean the child is out of control, and the parent disengages with the child as a way to “discourage” the expression of the feeling.
+The dismissing parent simply waits, believing that the child will eventually get over the emotion and that there’s nothing else he or she can do.

 2) Disapproving parent

-This parent is the dismissing parent taken to a more negative level.
-The parent judges the child experiencing negative emotions as “bad,” and is manipulative, controlling, and preoccupied with strict discipline.
+This parent is much more negative version of the dismissing parent.
+The disapproving parent judges the child experiencing negative emotions as “bad” and manipulative, and this parent is controlling and preoccupied with strict discipline.
 What is actually going on for the child isn’t something the disapproving parents consider.

 3) Laissez-faire parent

-Children who were parented in these three ways grew up with many problems.
-Kids of dismissing and disapproving parents couldn’t self-regulate their emotions and they had an overall sense that their emotions weren’t appropriate, that there was something wrong with them.
+Gottman found that children who were parented in any of these three ways grew up with many problems.
+Kids of dismissing and disapproving parents couldn’t self-regulate their emotions, and they had an overall sense that their emotions weren’t appropriate, that there was something wrong with them.
 Children with laissez-faire parents had difficulties concentrating, making and keeping friends, and also couldn’t regulate their emotions.

-The fourth type of parent was what Gottman termed the Emotion-Coaching parent.
-These parents respected their children’s emotions, viewed the child’s emotional experiences as an opportunity for intimacy and learning, they took time to reflect negative emotions back in a close and loving way, helped the child put words on his or her emotional experience, and supported the child afterwards by problem solving around the triggering issue.
+The fourth type of parent was what Gottman termed the Emotion Coaching parent.
+These parents respected their children’s emotions, viewed the child’s emotional experiences as an opportunity for intimacy and learning, and took time to reflect negative emotions back in a close and loving way.
+They helped their children put words on their emotional experiences and supported them afterward by problem solving around the triggering issue.

 What is Emotion Coaching, and how do you do it?